VishalDagur01/ScanHawk/README.md

 # ScanHawk 🦅

-**ScanHawk** is a simple yet powerful Python-based vulnerability scanner that performs:
+**ScanHawk** is a simple yet powerful Python-based vulnerability scanner that performs: we also provide #Subdomains.txt# file so you can add more domain on this file.
+And all your scan will save in scan_report.txt file so you can watch it.

 - Subdomain enumeration
 - Port scanning using Nmap